larebsyed/js-arrow-function-inflection.el/README.md

 # js-arrow-function-inflection.el
 The package provides a couple of function to convert javascript es6 arrow function to normal functions and vice versa.

+**Motivation**

 Most of time when developing a react or javascript application you realize that you need an es6 arrow function instead of simple js function.
 Changing a simple function to arrow function is an easy task but still one can save a few keystrokes by automating it.
 This package provides that automation.

 The package provides * `js-arrow-function-inflections` It provides access to three functions